MJKWoolnough/limage/lcolor/README.md

 }
 ```

-IndexedAlpha is the combination of a palette index and an Alpha channel
+IndexedAlpha is the combination of a palette index and an Alpha channel.

 #### type RGB